 AM: There’s this part in the narrative where Will refuses to believe that Phoebe had a hand in the bombing of the clinic because he argues that she’s too “docile” to commit such an act.
 But the readers know that Phoebe is a party girl and pretty independent.
 Is Will believing that Phoebe’s innocent due to his love for her or because she’s Korean?

 RK: I wouldn’t necessarily say the latter.
 What I know is in the book, and for me to explain more to what is behind a character’s motivations doesn’t feel natural to me.
 There’s this story I love about T. S. Elliot.
-Someone asked him, why, when he wrote, “Three White Love Birds,” I forget the exact line, but it’s something like, “three white love birds sat underneath a juniper tree.”
+Someone asked him, why, when he wrote, “Ash Wednesday,” I forget the exact line, but it’s something like, “Lady, three white leopards sat underneath a juniper-tree.”
 And someone asked him, “What did you mean by that?”
-He said, “I meant three white love birds sat underneath a juniper tree.”
+He said, “I meant, three white leopards sat under a juniper-tree.”
 I don’t feel like I can give any more information than the book is already giving.

 AM: Something unique about The Incendiaries to me is that both of the characters who lost faith find themselves devastated or alone due to losing that faith.
 In most narratives, losing and becoming disillusioned with faith is seen as a form of freedom and a positive.
 Would you be willing to share your thoughts on this, especially since you lost your own faith at a young age?

 RK: I’ve talked a lot, I think, in interviews [about] how painful it was for me to lose my faith and how that was the first impulse that led me toward this book.